catalyst-cooperative/pudl/docs/clone_ferc1.rst

    with thousands of fields, covering the time period from 1994 to the present.
 #.
 Pull a subset of the data out of that database for further processing and
-   integration into the PUDL data packages.
+   integration into the PUDL data packages and :mod:`sqlite3` database.

-If you want direct access to the original FERC Form 1 database, you can just do the database cloning, and connect directly to the SQLite database.
+If you want direct access to the original FERC Form 1 database, you can just do the database cloning, and connect directly to the resulting database.
 This has become especially useful since Microsoft recently discontinued the database driver that until late 2018 had allowed users to load the FoxPro database files into Microsoft Access.

 In any case, cloning the original FERC database is the first step in the PUDL ETL process.
-This can be done with the ``ferc1_to_sqlite`` script, which is installed as part of the PUDL Python package.
+This can be done with the ``ferc1_to_sqlite`` script (which is an entrypoint into the :mod:`pudl.convert.ferc1_to_sqlite` module) which is installed as part of the PUDL Python package.
 It takes its instructions from a YAML file, an example of which is included in the ``settings`` directory in your PUDL workspace.
-To run an example, try:
+Once you've :ref:`created a <datastore>` you can try this
+example:

 .. code-block:: console